taylorscott91/checkpoint-05/readme.md

 1. Set up routes for `index`, `show` and `new`.
 1. Implement controller actions and views for the `index`, `show` and `new` features.
-1. Push your code up to your own repo and submit as an issue to this checkpoint repo.

 ***Bonus***